+Asbestos

+removalist:

+An employer whose business or undertaking includes asbestos removal Work; or a self employed person whose work includes asbestos removal work.

+Avoid damage and

+abrasion:

-Asbestos removalist: An employer whose business or undertaking includes asbestos removal Work; or a self employed person whose work includes asbestos removal work.
-Avoid damage and sen employed person whose work includes aspestos removal work. abrasion: As far as practicable limit activities on or adjacent to material such that significant damage to the material that will release respirable fibres is avoid, eg; avoid drilling, cutting, sanding, etc. For softer or more friable materials this also mean lighter or repeated impacts (such as opening or closing doors with asbestos door seals or heavy wear areas for asbestos felt backed vinyl).
-Chased: Where pipe work (usually hot water pipes) has been fitted into channels carved out of brickwork or concrete walls and insulated using plaster type filler asbestos.
+As far as practicable limit activities on or adjacent to material such that significant damage to the material that will release respirable fibres is avoid, eg; avoid drilling, cutting, sanding, etc. For softer or more friable materials this also mean lighter or repeated impacts (such as opening or closing doors with asbestos door seals or heavy wear areas for asbestos felt backed vinyl).

+Chased:

+Where pipe work (usually hot water pipes) has been fitted into channels carved out of brickwork or concrete walls and insulated using plaster type filler asbestos.
 (This is not common in the Northern states of Australia but is important in the Southern states where heat loss due to low temperatures meant that hot w3ater piping needed to be insulated).

+Chrysotile:

-Chrysotile: White achieves.
-This is a Comparting principal and considered to be of located but still.
-Crocidolite: White asbestos: This is a Serpentine mineral and considered to be of lesser but still significant concern than brown or blue asbestos.
+White asbestos: This is a Serpentine mineral and considered to be of lesser but still significant concern than brown or blue asbestos.
 White asbestos has "curly" fibres.
 This property allows it to be woven e.g. fire resistant suits or gloves.

+Crocidolite:

 Blue asbestos: This is a Amphibole mineral and has straight blue fibres and the fibres are very fine.
-Blue asbestos tends to have been used in situations where acid resistance was required as well as being a common material used for fire rating of atop structural became Essential plant: steel structural beams. includes - •Air conditioning plant; and •Boilers; and •Cooling towers; and •Escalators; and •Lifts; and •Piping.
-Friability: The potential for a product containing asbestos to release breathable fibres depends on its degree of friability.
+Blue asbestos tends to have been used in situations where acid resistance was required as well as being a common material used for fire rating of steel structural beams.

+Essential plant:

+includes - •Air conditioning plant; and

+- ·Boilers; and ·Cooling towers; and

+- ·Escalators; and

+- ·Lifts; and

+- •Piping.

+Friability:

+The potential for a product containing asbestos to release breathable fibres depends on its degree of friability.
 Friable means that the material can be crumbled with hand pressure and is therefore likely to emit or release fibres.
 The fibrous or fluffy sprayed on materials used for fireproofing, insulation or sound proofing are considered to be friable and they readily release airborne fibres if disturbed.
-Materials such as asbestos containing vinyl floor tile or asbestos containing sealants are generally considered non friable and do not emit or release fibres unless subjected to mechanical energy operations such as sawing or sanding 34D1R87E_6123_440C_R550_7RR441CC2CR operations.
+Materials such as asbestos containing vinyl floor tile or asbestos containing sealants are generally considered non friable and do not emit or release fibres unless subjected to mechanical energy operations such as sawing or sanding operations.
 Asbestos cement pipes or sheet can emit or release airborne fibres if the materials are cut or sawed or if broken up in demolition operations.

+3AD1R87F_6123_440C_R550_7RRA41CC2CRC